andre-janino/JumboStoreLocator/README.md

 #### Google Maps API

-- _`Google maps API`_ is used to retrieve the 5 closes stores based on a given location, as wel as displaying said stores on an embeeded map on the _`frontend`_ project.
+- _`Google maps API`_ is used to retrieve the 5 closes stores based on a given location, as well as displaying said stores on an embeeded map on the _`frontend`_ project.

 #### TODO: add remainder of the used tech stack (still to be defined)